 - Mexico City-based friends include Colectivo Cine Social, host of our biggest public relations event in organizational history at Cineteca Nacional in January 2018, Casa de Cultura de Tamaulipas CDMX – host of the October 2016 “Ciudadania activa: voces sociales modernas” outreach fundraising event, and Mezcaleria Sirenas – host of the May 2016 “Farm to Glass” outreach fundraising event, as well as our corporate sponsor, the artisanal beer company Lupuloco.

 - In 2018, PSYDEH, in collaboration with GlobalGiving, benefits from a needed business support project with Bank of America staff based in London, UK.

 - In 2017-2018, PSYDEH qualified for the GlobalGiving-facilitated Route2Good initiative in which we work with friends global Dentsu Aegis Network and their ally the US-based Pixability to improve our crowdfunding communications strategies.

 - In 2016, PSYDEH was awarded membership in the US-based GlobalGiving Foundation’s network of NGOs who meet their rigorous vetting standards for trust and community support.
-Since then, we run crowdfunding campaigns and share better practices on fundraising and project measurement and evaluation with their staff and other members from around the world.
+Since then, we have been running crowdfunding campaigns and sharing better practices on fundraising and project measurement and evaluation with their staff and other members from around the world.

 - In 2015, PSYDEH formalized an unprecedented Memorandum of Agreement (MOA) with the Public Sector Leader program at American University, Washington, DC, USA (AU).
 With this MOA, we explore ways to fund work to strengthen local, state and national leaders through innovative training that integrates AU’s Action Learning development methodology with that which is effective the Region’s indigenous communities.